 Diet and Food

 Nutrition and Physical Degeneration by Weston A. Price, 2009 (8th edition, 23rd printing). $24.
 Weston A. Price (“the Charles Darwin of nutrition”) was an American dentist and researcher who traveled the world in the 1930s studying the relationship between diet and health.
-He identified groups eating traditional diets in which nearly every member of the group enjoyed superb health, compared to members of the same group eating a modern Western diet consisting largely of industrially-processed foods, who suffered from rotten teeth, infectious diseases, infertility, and degenerative illnesses.
+He identified groups eating traditional diets in which nearly every member of the group enjoyed superb health, compared to members of the same group that were eating a modern Western diet consisting largely of industrially-processed foods, who suffered from rotten teeth, infectious diseases, infertility, and degenerative illnesses.
 He observed that the Western diet of refined carbohydrates and denatured fats and oils, as well as the lack of fermented foods and nourishing bone broths, led to poor health.
 Weston A. Price is credited for discovering much that has become the basis for eating a Paleo diet and for recovering from autoimmune diseases.

 Nourishing Traditions: The Cookbook That Challenges Politically Correct Nutrition and the Diet Dictocrats by Sally Fallon, 2001. $9 (used paperback), $48 (new hardcover).
-The first comprehensive cookbook containing recipes and outlining dietary principles based on the research of Dr. Weston A. Price, written by Sally Fallon, now head of the Weston A. Price Foundation.
-Dispels the myths of the low-fat diet way before it was considered cool.
+The first comprehensive cookbook containing recipes and outlining dietary principles based on the research of Dr. Weston A. Price, written by Sally Fallon, who is now the head of the Weston A. Price Foundation.
+This cookbook dispels the myths of the widely touted low-fat diet way before it was considered cool (and science bore it out).
 This book is a textbook as well as a cookbook.
 Even if you don’t cook much, you’ll learn a lot about nutrition and how to improve your health through dietary changes.